 While a company or individual can simply accept a fine and provide payment, he or she always has the right to demand a hearing before an Administrative Law Judge.
 At these hearings, the judge will examine any evidence presented by the USDA official and the accused concerning the matter.
 The judge may also accept direct testimony provided by either party.
 A Lincoln USDA case litigation attorney could appear in person at these hearing to help contest the USDA’s claims.

-For a free legal consultation with a litigation lawyer serving Nebraska, call 402-466-8444
+For a free legal consultation with a litigation lawyer serving Lincoln, call 402-466-8444

 Criminal Charges from USDA Violations

 In the most serious cases involving the USDA, the inspector may recommend criminal charges.
 When that happens, the Office of the Inspector General may investigate instances of alleged criminal activity and send the case to the Justice Department for formal prosecution in a United States District Court.

 Most of these allegations are considered white-collar.
 Common charges include fraud, bribery, extortion, or smuggling.
 However, a significant portion of these charges is violent.

 A company may face appropriate violent crime charges if they are accused of improperly endangering their employees, committing animal cruelty, or selling an unsafe product to the public.
 It is important to remember that these are formal criminal charges.
 This means that a person facing these charges is entitled to all the same Constitutional rights in court as any other person involved in a non-USDA case.
 A Lincoln USDA case litigation lawyer could help agricultural companies mount a strong defense in criminal court to avoid conviction.

 Call to Discuss Lincoln USDA Case Litigation